Land-based engineers use their technical and scientific knowledge to solve problems in the agricultural and horticultural sectors

 - the ability to work in a team and supervise the work of others

 - an understanding of health and safety regulations

 Pre-entry experience is desirable.
 Some engineering degrees include a placement year, which helps build up your practical skills.

-You may be able to secure an industrial placement with a large manufacturer, if you make speculative approaches to find out what is on offer.
+You may be able to secure an industrial placement with a large manufacturer, if you make speculative approaches to find out what's on offer.
 Some manufacturers provide sponsorships and bursaries, which may lead to full-time employment.
-Overseas placements are offered by Engineers Without Borders (EWB).
+Overseas placements are offered by Engineers Without Borders UK.